NBISweden/workshop-genome_annotation/labs/maker_umbrella.md

 We will therefore first run our annotation project in the traditional way, with proteins and ESTs, and then repeat the process with a well-trained ab-initio gene predictor.
 You can then compare the output to get an idea of how crucial the use of a gene predictor is.
 However, before we get our hands dirty, we need to understand Maker a little better...

 Maker strings together a range of different tools into a complex pipeline (e.g. blast, exonerate, repeatmasker, augustus...), fortunately all its various dependencies have been already installed for you.
 Check that everything is running smoothly by creating the MAKER config files:

 ```
-mkdir -p ~/annotation_course/practical2/maker
-cd ~/annotation_course/practical2/maker
+module load maker
 maker -CTL
 ```